xvik/dropwizard-guicey-ext/guicey-eventbus/README.md

 ### Listeners recognition

 Guice type listener used to intercept all beans instances.
-Each bean instance is registered in eventbus: it's valid behaviour for event bus and only beans with actual listener methods will be registered.
+Each bean instance is registered in eventbus: it's valid behaviour for eventbus and only beans with actual listener methods will be registered.

 But, it means that each bean class is checked: every method in class hierarchy.
 This is very fast and does not make problems for most of the cases.
 But, if you want, you can reduce the scope for checking by